-The locals add that the events which king Bukuku tried to avoid by cutting off his daughters breasts came to pass.
+The locals add that the events which king Bukuku tried to avoid by cutting off his daughter’s breasts came to pass.
 They claim that the caves are Nyina mwiru’s breasts and the milky substance that drips from these breast-like features is the milk produced by her breasts.
 Visitors to Amabere ganyina mwiru enjoy a number of activities, top of the list being nature walks and sightseeing around the site and to the nearby crater lakes.

 Is Amabere ganyina mwiru worth the visit?

 The sight of rocks with breast-like structures is breathtaking as well as the major reason many visitors flock from far and near to this incredible destination.
 Amabere ganyina mwiru’s scenic beauty of intertwined climbers, hanging rock pillars, caves, and waterfalls all make the place an ideal cultural and eco-tourism site.
-Similarly, the site is strategically located in a rich environment endowed with three magnificent crater lakes altogether offering you with interesting hiking exercises.
-It is undeniable that a visit to the caves resurrects culture in the area and puts nature to life the moment you encounter the destination.
+Similarly, the site is strategically located in a rich environment endowed with three magnificent crater lakes altogether offering you interesting hiking exercises.
+It is undeniable that a visit to the caves resurrects culture in the area and puts nature to live the moment you encounter the destination.

 2. Nakayima Tree